xtralifecloud/node-slate/source/includes/authentification.md

 Parameter | Type | Description
 --------- | ---- | -----------
-options | JSON | An optional JSON which can contain the `thenBatch` key, if a batch is to be invoked just after the login process.
+options | JSON | An optional JSON which can contain the `thenBatch` key, if a batch is to be invoked just after the login process

 This function returns a JSON with details from the created player including the `network`and `network ID`, the list of games, different times (`server time`, registration `time`), the `profile`, `gamer_id`and `gamer_secret` which can